How is Prostate Cancer Graded and Staged?

 The Gleason score will help your doctor understand if the cancer is as a low-, intermediate- or high-risk disease.
 Generally, Gleason scores of 6 are treated as low risk cancers.
 Gleason scores of around 7 are treated as intermediate/mid-level cancers.
 Gleason scores of 8 and above are treated as high-risk cancers.

 If you are diagnosed with prostate cancer, ask about your Gleason score and how it impacts your treatment decisions.

 Tumor stage is also measured.
 Staging describes where the cancer is within the prostate, how extensive it is, and if it has spread to other parts of the body.
 One can have low stage cancer that is very high risk.
 Staging the cancer is done by DRE and special imaging studies.

 The system used for tumor staging is the TNM system.
 TNM stands for Tumor, Nodes and Metastasis.
-The "T" stage is found by DRE and other imaging tests such as ultrasound scan, CT scan, MRI scan.
+The "T" stage is found by DRE and other imaging tests such as an ultrasound, CT scan, MRI or bone scan.
 The imaging tests show if and where the cancer has spread, for example: to lymph nodes or bone.